A short break is a good quality, fun, positive activity that your disabled child or young person can either attend with you or independently.

 Hartburn Lodge provides planned short breaks for young people with complex and additional needs.
 Young People are accepted from the ages of 4 to 17 years.
 Planned short breaks at Hartburn Lodge would then cease when a young person becomes 18.

 At Hartburn Lodge we are able to provide three types of short break;

 To access this service you will need a referral from a social worker, who will have completed an assessment of need and presented your case to a resource panel who will agree how we can best help to meet the needs of your child.

 Once we receive the referral a member of staff will undertake a home visit, where we will obtain additional information that will help us to understand what level of care your child will need whilst in our care.

 Please contact the Centre Manager for additional information.

-From 1 April 2019, parents and carers of disabled children and young people aged 3-17, will be able to apply for a grant of up to £1200 to allow their child to take part in short break activities.
-A grant of up to £300 will be available for children who already receive services as a result of an assessment of need, such as Direct Payments or overnight stays at Hartburn Lodge.
+For the period 1 October 2021 to 31 March 2022, parents and carers of disabled children and young people aged 3-17 will be able to apply for a grant of up to £600.
+A grant of up to £75 will be available for those children and young people already in receipt of other services provided from the Council following their needs been identified through a Social Work assessment.

 The grant is a limited fund, once the budget for the grant has been reached applications will be closed and will not be progressed.

 The grant continues to be very popular and has benefited many young people and their families.
 In the last 6 month period, the grant benefited 265 families in Stockton on Tees.